wesley-trust/wesleytrust-com/_posts/2021-10-25-updated-recommended-ca-policies.md

   - config
   - baseline
   - recommendations
-excerpt: "Microsoft has been working on a 'backup authentication' mechanism for Azure AD for some time now, and with resilience defaults..."
+excerpt: "Microsoft have been working on a 'backup authentication' mechanism for Azure AD for some time now, and with resilience defaults..."
 ---
-Microsoft has been working on a ['backup authentication service'][msblog] for Azure AD for some time now, and with resilience defaults, we're seeing the first tangible sign of this.
+Microsoft have been working on a ['backup authentication service'][msblog] for Azure AD for some time now, and with resilience defaults, we're seeing the first tangible sign of this.

 Time to update the [recommended Azure AD Conditional Access policies][blog-policies].